CATHOLIC CROSS BEARERS M/M Inc.

 - Active in the life of the Catholic Church (regular Mass attendance) – a letter of verification from prospective members parish priest may be required if officers deem necessary.

 - Dedicated to the mission of the Catholic Cross Bearers M/M and striving to be holy – set apart for God.

-- Prospective members must complete a probationary period of no less than 30 days and no more than 90 days.
+- Prospective members must complete a probationary period of no less than 90 days.
 During the probationary period, prospective members cannot vote or run for any office in an election.
 They may not vote on any ministry business until they are approved for membership.
 After probationary period is complete, a review by chapter officers will be conducted.
 A majority vote is required for membership approval.
 The application must then be approved by the National Chapters officers.
 Majority vote is required by National officers.

 - During the probationary period the prospective member must attend all chapter meetings and activities unless excused by chapter president or other designated officer.